Comm4nd0/raspberrypi_AI-NO-GUI/README.txt

  * Search Wolfram and read back info
  * Play music
  * Stop read-back or play-back

+Example commands:
+"computer, send a text to marco saying get down the pub now!"
+"computer, send an email to cat saying i'm down the pub, be back later" "computer, tell me about where babies come from" "computer, what is the time in china"
+"computer, play linkin park"
+"computer, stop music"

+computer.py in the main file so if you want to look at all the jucy bits, that's where to start.

 INSTALL THESE:
 sudo apt-get update && upgrade -y